Kushagr06/RelNews-The-new-News-Website/README.md

-#
+# RelNews
-Welcome to Rel-News repository,
+## Welcome to Rel-News repository, The website shows news articles leveraging the NewsAPI.
 ##
-Unfortunately due to NewsApi's payement model, the webite does not work, but you can go through the ss provided here as well as the demonstration video recorded on my local machine :)
+Unfortunately due to NewsApi's payement model, the webite does not work in hosting, but ss have been provided here as well as the demonstration video recorded on local machine.